revh/go-sssgenerator/README.md

 for a working example check https://github.com/revh/revh.github.io

 # Warning
-This program is only intened as a study project
+This program is only intended as a study project